 How about their grooming and training requirements?
 What would be your sole responsibility towards your pet Affenpinscher?
 Let us have a look at answers of these questions.

 When it comes to the personality and temperament, don't go on the appearance of this dog.
 Though they appear to be small and tiny with their hair covering them from head to toe, this dog is extremely fearless and courageous.
 Don't underestimate their toughness and efficiency in guarding your house, and when we say guarding, we don't mean just from the rats!

 They can be very alert, active and can prove to be extremely capable of becoming the perfect watchdog for your house.
 As pets, they are extremely fun loving.
 It is simply delightful to watch these dogs showing affection towards you and doing adorable acts like climbing, rolling, and wandering around the house out of curiosity.

 They love to keep themselves busy and therefore they always want to be involved with the family because they don't like to be alone or make their family (you) feel alone.
 This is the reason why these terriers can actually become very protective about their possessions like toys, bones or bedding.

 Training and Grooming

 Like every other dog that is expected to stay with humans, even this one needs training and grooming.
-When it comes to training the Affenpinscher, it is not that difficult a job.
-This is because they are pretty quick learners and like being busy and active.
-The only point to be kept in mind is that you need to make the training very challenging and avoid being monotonous.
+When it comes to training the Affenpinscher, it is not that difficult a job as they are pretty quick learners and like being busy and active.
+The only point to remember is that you need to make the training very challenging and avoid being monotonous.